aannenko/CrackSharp/src/CrackSharp.Api/README.md

 ## CrackSharp.Api
-Use code in this directory to build a .NET Core WebAPI service, capable of bruteforcing DES hashes using a specified charset and expected length of the text behind the hash.
+Use code in this directory to build a .NET Core WebAPI service, capable of bruteforcing DES hashes produced by [crypt(3)](https://www.man7.org/linux/man-pages/man3/crypt.3.html), using a specified charset and expected length of the text behind the hash.
 It can decrypt multiple hashes in parallel: it starts a new decryption task for each *unique* set of parameters (see remarks below).

-The service also allows to calculate DES hashes from arbitrary text and, optionally, salt.
+The service also allows to calculate crypt(3)-like DES hashes from arbitrary text and, optionally, salt.

-From this repository OpenShift can create a container with a running web service inside using its S2I (Source-To-Image) tool.

-### OpenShift S2I Deployment
-0. *Prerequisite*: you should have a project in OpenShift, if you don't - create one
-1. Go to OpenShift web console's Developer Catalog, select .NET Core item there
-2. Select your project, then `dotnet:3.1`, give your new app a name in lower case and specify [this repo's address](https://github.com/aannenko/CrackSharp.git) as a source, tick the `Create route` checkbox and click `Create`
-3. Wait for the app to deploy
-4. Find your new route in OpenShift web console's Networking -> Routes menu, copy its address and test the app by opening `<route_address>/api/v1/des` in a browser.

 ### Docker Deployment
 1. Clone this repository and `cd` to its root